cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Other interesting characteristics of the strategy are: that it is considered rarely (.06%) good to only call preflop, meaning that it is almost always best to raise or fold.
 The program also rarely folds preflop as the non dealer who has already put in the big blind.
 Finally, as dealer, who is acting last in rounds after preflop, the program rarely puts in the capped (4th) bet preflop, perhaps because it will have an advantage from acting last in later rounds and so keeping the pot smaller while less information is known may make sense.
 While other Nash equilibria could play differently, they would always achieve the same game value.

 Despite the significant growth in capabilities of solving computer poker games, NLHE games are generally still much too large to be solved unabstracted.
 NLHE usually has about 10^71 states, depending on the rules.
-The Royal NLHE game has about 10^9 game states, solvable by most standard computers.
+The Royal NLHE simplified game has about 10^9 game states, solvable by most standard computers.

 ### Compact CFR and Pure CFR
 Although most CFR research had been tilted towards sampling optimization after 2009, Oskari Tammelin also developed the Pure CFR algorithm that uses pure strategy profiles on the vanilla version of CFR.